dotnet/docs-maui/docs/user-interface/handlers/index.md

 In addition to these events, each cross-platform control also has an overridable `OnHandlerChanging` method that's invoked when the `HandlerChanging` event is raised, and a `OnHandlerChanged` method that's invoked when the `HandlerChanged` event is raised.

-## Handler-based views
+## View handlers

-The following table lists the types that implement handler-based views in .NET MAUI:
+The following table lists the types that implement views in .NET MAUI:

 | View | Interface | Handler | Property Mapper | Command Mapper |
 | -- | -- | -- | -- | -- |